Shiva7071007/tumloader/README.md

 -----------------------------method to use----------------------------------

-1> enter the blog address like example.tumblr.com (dont enter with http://)
+1> enter the blog address like example.tumblr.com (don't enter with http://)

 2> enter the starting position ( 0 for start from begginning )